Here you are going to read about:

 If you’re going to run a content, however, make sure you’re familiar with Instagram’s contest regulations.

-Take note of Instagram’s new “Last Active” feature: as of December 2017, you can see when your followers were last on Instagram.
+As of December 2017, you can see when your followers were last on Instagram.
 Although people can turn off the feature, it can be helpful for knowing when to message people with a higher chance that they will see your message.

-Take advantage of Instagram’s unsend feature: if you accidentally send an Instagram message to the wrong person, fear not!
+If you accidentally send an Instagram message to the wrong person, fear not!
 As long as the person you’re sending the message to hasn’t already seen your message, you can simply unsend your message through instructions below.

 Whether you’re a personal channel looking to simply grow your following or a business trying to grow your client base, take any handful of the suggestions above and get experimenting.

-For those overwhelmed by the sheer number of options, an easy place to start is AiGrow.
+For those overwhelmed by the sheer number of options, an easy place to start is DMpro.
 It takes many of the suggestions above, such as smart mass-messaging, precise targeting, inbox management from your desktop, and paced message distribution, and condenses them into one easy-to-use tool.

 Interested? start using DMpro today and BOOM your messaging 😉